allegroai/clearml-docs/docs/webapp/webapp_exp_comparing.md

 ### Hiding Identical Fields

 Move the **Hide Identical Fields** slider to "on" mode to see only fields that are different.

-### Searching All Text

-Search all text in the comparison.

 ### Choosing a Different Base Experiment